Hannah Waddingham: Screen career

 Since 2020, Waddingham has portrayed Rebecca Welton, the owner of AFC Richmond, on the Apple TV+ series Ted Lasso.
 She did her own singing in the season one episode "Make Rebecca Great Again" and the season two episodes "Carol of the Bells" and "No Weddings and a Funeral".
 In 2021, she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series for the role.

 Waddingham also appears as the character Mother Witch in Hocus Pocus 2, Disney's sequel to Hocus Pocus released on Disney+ on 30 September 2022.
 She portrayed Lady Bellaston in the ITV drama series Tom Jones, based on Henry Fielding's 1749 novel, inspired by the real life of Etheldreda Townshend.

-In March 2023, Waddingham was announced as part of the cast for Mission: Impossible – The Final Reckoning.

 In May 2023, Waddingham co-hosted the Eurovision Song Contest 2023 in Liverpool, alongside Alesha Dixon and Ukrainian singer Julia Sanina, with Graham Norton joining them for the final.

-Waddingham appeared in the 2024 action-comedy film The Fall Guy alongside Ryan Gosling and Emily Blunt, playing producer Gail.
+Waddingham appeared in the 2024 action-comedy film The Fall Guy alongside Ryan Gosling and Emily Blunt, playing villainous producer Gail.
+She also voiced Jinx in the 2024 animated feature film The Garfield Movie.
+In 2025, Waddingham portrayed Admiral Neely alongside Tom Cruise in Mission: Impossible – The Final Reckoning, and held the role of Australian socialite Heidi Heatherley in the thriller The Woman in Cabin 10 opposite Keira Knightley.
+Waddingham also voiced the Grand Councilwoman in the live action Lilo and Stitch, and voiced Jezebeth in the animated feature film Smurfs.

+In 2026, Waddingham co-starred with Octavia Spencer in Prime Video's action-comedy series Ride or Die.

+Waddingham's upcoming 2027 film projects include the animated musical adventure film High in the Clouds, and action-comedy Jason Statham Stole My Bike.